-Come explore one of Bernheim’s most unique attractions – The Edible Garden.
-This four-acre site just across from Bernheim’s Visitor Center is designed to connect people with nature via the country’s most popular pastime – Gardening.
-Not only is the fresh grown food used daily at Isaac's Café, but the Garden teaches visitors the connections between gardening and ecology.
+Explore one of Bernheim’s most unique attractions – The Edible Garden.
+This four-acre site across from Bernheim’s Visitor Center serves as a gateway to connect people with nature.
+The Garden's freshly grown food is used daily at Isaac's Café and teaches visitors the connections between gardening and ecology.

 The Edible Garden follows the Living Building Challenge (LBC) criteria, meaning it is built to meet the most rigorous sustainable design standards in the world.
 It focuses on regenerative design, which is building with the intent to improve the natural environment and make it healthier.

 What makes the Edible Garden special?The Edible Garden is a living classroom designed to help people understand the research mission of Bernheim.

 - The Edible Garden is designed to be inclusive and accessible to everyone.
 The paths and several of the beds are wheelchair accessible.

 - The Edible Garden helps people connect gardening and ecology.
 Learn more here.

 - The Edible Garden integrates all of Bernheim’s expertise in one location – Horticulture, Natural Areas, Research, Art, Education, and Experience.

 - Bernheim strives to be a leader in ecological stewardship.
 The Edible Garden meets the most rigorous green design standards in the world by following the Living Building Challenge (LBC) criteria and implementing principles of regenerative design.

 - Bernheim sourced all of its materials as locally as possible to reduce its carbon footprint.
 That’s why: